-A really intriguing whisky from Glenrothes; this dram has been finished in casks that once held peated Scotch from Islay.
+A really intriguing whisky, the Glenrothes Peated Cask has been finished in casks that once held peated Scotch from Islay.

 The whisky went on to become very popular and was used in the Cutty Sark blend in the early 1900s.
 Today it is owned by The Edrington Group, who also own The Macallan, the Famous Grouse and Highland Park.